awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 If you no longer need to use EC2 Fleet, we recommend that you delete the **AWSServiceRoleForEC2Fleet** role\.
 After this role is deleted from your account, you can create the role again if you create another fleet\.

-For more information, see [Using Service\-Linked Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the *IAM User Guide*\.
+For more information, see [Using service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the *IAM User Guide*\.

 ### Granting access to CMKs for use with encrypted AMIs and EBS snapshots<a name="ec2-fleet-service-linked-roles-access-to-cmks"></a>

 If you specify an [encrypted AMI](AMIEncryption.md) or an [encrypted Amazon EBS snapshot](EBSEncryption.md) in your EC2 Fleet and you use a customer\-managed customer master key \(CMK\) for encryption, you must grant the **AWSServiceRoleForEC2Fleet** role permission to use the CMK so that Amazon EC2 can launch instances on your behalf\.
 To do this, you must add a grant to the CMK, as shown in the following procedure\.

 When providing permissions, grants are an alternative to key policies\.
-For more information, see [Using Grants](https://docs.aws.amazon.com/kms/latest/developerguide/grants.html) and [Using Key Policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.
+For more information, see [Using grants](https://docs.aws.amazon.com/kms/latest/developerguide/grants.html) and [Using key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.

 **To grant the AWSServiceRoleForEC2Fleet role permissions to use the CMK**
 + Use the [create\-grant](https://docs.aws.amazon.com/cli/latest/reference/kms/create-grant.html) command to add a grant to the CMK and to specify the principal \(the **AWSServiceRoleForEC2Fleet** service\-linked role\) that is given permission to perform the operations that the grant permits\.
 The CMK is specified by the `key-id` parameter and the ARN of the CMK\.
 The principal is specified by the `grantee-principal` parameter and the ARN of the **AWSServiceRoleForEC2Fleet** service\-linked role\.